 On August 14, 2020, in an effort to protect stockholder value by attempting to protect against a possible limitation on the Company's ability to use its NOLs, the Company's Board of Directors adopted a Section 382 rights plan and declared a dividend distribution of one right for each outstanding share of the Company's common stock to stockholders of record at the close of business on August 24, 2020.
 Accordingly, holders of the Company's common stock own one preferred stock purchase right for each share of common stock owned by such holder.
 The rights are not immediately exercisable and will become exercisable only upon the occurrence of certain events as set forth in the Section 382 rights plan.
 If the rights become exercisable, each right would initially represent the right to purchase from the Company one one-thousandth of a share of the Company's Series A-1 Junior Participating Preferred Stock, par value \$0.01 per share, for a purchase price of \$1.20 per right.
 If issued, each fractional share of Series A-1 Junior Participating Preferred Stock would give the stockholder approximately the same dividend, voting and liquidation rights as does one share of the Company's common stock.
 However, prior to exercise, a right does not give its holder any rights as a stockholder of the Company, including any dividend, voting or liquidation rights.
 The rights will expire on the earliest of (i) the close of business on June 2, 2024 (unless that date is advanced or extended by the Board), (ii) the time at which the rights are redeemed or exchanged under the Section 382 rights plan, (iii) the close of business on the day of repeal of Section 382 of the Internal Revenue Code or any successor statute or (iv) the close of business on the first day of a taxable year of the Company to which the Company's Board of Directors determines that no NOLs may be carried forward.
-The Company received stockholder ratification of the Section 382 rights plan at the Company's 2021 annual meeting held June 2, 2021.
-In connection with the stockholder ratification, on June 4, 2021, effective as of June 2, 2021, the Company amended the Section 382 rights plan to extend the original expiration date from the close of business on August 13, 2021 to the close of business on June 2, 2024.
+The Company received stockholder ratification of the Section 382 rights plan at the Company's 2021 annual meeting on June 2, 2021.